-From 1 October 2008 reporting requirements for commercial fishers will allow for more effective reporting of non-fish bycatch (including turtles, seabirds and marine mammals).
-Changes have also been made to the regulations that cover any interactions with sea turtles (although sea turtle bycatch in New Zealand's pelagic longline fisheries is a very rare occurrence).
+New Zealand is in the process of making changes to its reporting requirements, so that fishers can more effectively report non-fish bycatch (including turtles, seabirds and marine mammals).
+Changes will also be made to the regulations that cover any interactions with sea turtles (although sea turtle bycatch in New Zealand's pelagic longline fisheries is a very rare occurrence).